-Using data will help hospitals manage any issues that could affect its emergency department, i.e. patient boarding, which can lead to patient harm and quality of care.
+Using data will help hospitals manage any issues that could affect their emergency department, i.e., patient boarding, leading to patient harm and quality of care.

-University of Utah Hospitals & Clinics was "experiencing long patient wait times prior to admission and patients being held in the ED or PACU for extended periods prior to admission."
+University of Utah Hospitals & Clinics was "experiencing long patient wait times before admission and patients being held in the ED or PACU for extended periods before admission."
 They wanted to improve the patient experience and remove inefficiencies.

-Teletracking helped to improve the access to quality care.
+Teletracking helped to improve access to quality care.
 The bed board process was manual.
-They assisted UUHC by providing as automated tool as a way to revise their patient flow system.
+They assisted UUHC by providing an automated tool as a way to revise their patient flow system.
 This helped with customer and employee satisfaction and discharge rate.
-The system created transparency in bed availability, status of discharges or transfers, and incoming patients.
+The system created transparency in bed availability, the status of discharges or transfers, and incoming patients.

-Modern Healthcare, a leader in healthcare business news, research & data moderated a webinar on the benefits and steps to improve UUHC's patient flow.
-The full discussion on automating patient flow consisted of the challenges they were facing and the results that followed.
+Modern Healthcare, a healthcare business news leader, research & data moderated a webinar on the benefits and steps to improve UUHC's patient flow.
+The entire discussion on automating patient flow consisted of the challenges they were facing and the results.